mezonai/mezon-sfu/README.md

                    v
     [worker core 0..N: pop inbox, forward via send_zc, reap completions]

  Core 0 is reserved for the dispatcher; cores 1..N-1 are workers.
-This is a placeholder policy -- production topology should account for NUMA nodes and leave a core free for the kernel's network softirq handling, but the mapping itself is what matters for now: one dispatcher, N workers, no shared mutable state between them beyond the SPSC rings.
+This is a placeholder policy -- production topology should account for NUMA (Non-Uniform Memory Access) nodes and leave a core free for the kernel's network softirq handling, but the mapping itself is what matters for now: one dispatcher, N workers, no shared mutable state between them beyond the SPSC rings.

 # build
 `sudo apt install libmimalloc-dev`